ab19117814/ha-im-home-mac/README.md

 ```

 The installer will:
-- Ask for your HA URL and token
+- Ask for your Home Assistant URL and Long-lived access tokens
 - Copy the binary to `/Library/Application Support/ImHome/`
 - Register a LaunchAgent so the daemon starts automatically on login